FREQUENTLY ASKED QUESTIONS

 - What style of learning am I?

-Your RSA certificate will be emailed to you within 24 business hours and your Approved Manager certificate emailed to you within 3 business days.
+Your RSA certificate will be emailed to you within 3-4 working days and your Approved Manager certificate emailed to you within 3-4 working days.

 The Approved Manager ID card is obtained by applying to the Department of Racing, Gaming and Liquor.
 The application process begins on the Departments website and then is completed when you take your application summary to an Australia Post outlet where they will finalise the application process for you.